maltic/uwa-cits4419/python/README.md

-#UDP Proof of Concept Protocol Secification
+#UDP Proof of Concept Protocol Specification

 Message: is a string sent between nodes via a UDP socket.